Our winemakers like NY 7301 renamed

 often with red cedar, nice tannin balance and almost always a peppery character.
 It is one of

-the best red hybrids we have made.
-It can stand on its own as a varietal or as a blend
+the best red hybrid wine we have made.
+It can stand on its own as a varietal or as a

-component with other reds hybrids and even viniferas.
+blend component with other red hybrids and even viniferas.

 The variety has been under test for several years as of 2005.
 Cornell decided to release the

 variety for propagation so that wine could be made and be commercially available prior to naming

 the variety, which is scheduled to occur in 2006.
 We planted a small acreage in 1999.
 Last winter,

 2004, in spite of the havoc created by Mother Nature (low mean killing temperatures), we measured